sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_drivers.md

    - do other stuff...
    - `device_add()`
    - `device_register()` = `device_initalize()` + `device_add()`
- - `device_type`: https://elixir.bootlin.com/linux/v6.12.6/source/include/linux/device.h#L88 - USB is a good example of this, USB has a whole bunch of structure for USB device: interface, endpoints, ports, these all belong to the USB bus, but they are different types.
+ - `struct device_type`: https://elixir.bootlin.com/linux/v6.12.6/source/include/linux/device.h#L88 - USB is a good example of this, USB has a whole bunch of structure for USB device: interface, endpoints, ports, these all belong to the USB bus, but they are different types.
 So you can have the same collection of USB devices, you can iterate over them, but they have a type and you can check the type for knowing what is going on.
- - `device_driver`: https://elixir.bootlin.com/linux/v6.12.6/source/include/linux/device/driver.h#L51 - a driver controls a device.
+ - `struct device_driver`: https://elixir.bootlin.com/linux/v6.12.6/source/include/linux/device/driver.h#L51 - a driver controls a device.
 So you write a driver of a specific bus type.
 It defines funtions for prove or resume the device, also power management as shutdown, suspend and resume the device. https://docs.kernel.org/driver-api/driver-model/driver.html
 To register a driver:
       - set the bus type
       - set up prove/release
       - set module ownership
       - `drive_register()`
- - `bus_type`: https://elixir.bootlin.com/linux/v6.12.6/source/include/linux/device/bus.h#L24 - busses are somewhat challenging to write :/ - It binds devices and drivers.
+ - `struct bus_type`: https://elixir.bootlin.com/linux/v6.12.6/source/include/linux/device/bus.h#L24 - busses are somewhat challenging to write :/ - It binds devices and drivers.
 It handles devices and drivers, and has to define a funtion to define the devices with their drivers.
 Every bus matches devices and drivers differnetly, there is no a generic way.
 It also handles the `uevents` for when they are added or removed.
 And also handles shut down. https://docs.kernel.org/driver-api/driver-model/bus.html, &  https://docs.kernel.org/driver-api/driver-model/binding.html.
 The responsabilities of a bus:
       - register bus
       - create devices
       - register drivers